Olympic and Paralympic deaths: Munich 1972

 In addition to the 11 Israeli Olympic Team members who died, West German police officer Anton Fliegerbauer and five Palestinian terrorists were killed during a shootout.
 Carmel Eliash, cousin of Moshe Weinberg, had a heart attack during the public memorial service the following day.

 Atlanta 1996 (Olympic Park Bombing)

-On 27 July 1996 (the eighth day of the 1996 Atlanta Summer Games), a bomb exploded at the Centennial Olympic Park in Atlanta, Georgia, killing two and wounding over 100 people.
+On 27 July 1996 (the eighth day of the 1996 Atlanta Summer Games), a bomb exploded at the Centennial Olympic Park in Atlanta, Georgia.
+The blast directly killed one person and injured 111 others; another person later died of a heart attack.

 Sydney 2000

-Hyginus Anugo, 22, of Nigeria, a 4 × 400 metres relay reserve, was struck by a car while crossing a street in Sydney eight days before the Games opened.
+Hyginus Anugo, 22, of Nigeria, a 4 × 400 metres relay reserve, was killed after being struck by a car while crossing a street in Sydney eight days before the Games opened.
 He did not have Olympic accreditation and was not staying at the Olympic athletes' village.
 Anugo was with the team training in Adelaide, where final selections for relay squads were made, and was not selected.
-He had been due to return to Nigeria but voluntarily proceeded to Sydney.
+He had been due to return to Nigeria but had voluntarily proceeded to Sydney.